kushagra-a-singh/Machine-Learning-using-NumPy-Matplotlib-and-more/README.md

 # Machine Learning
-# Predicting House Prices using Python & SKLearn
+# Predicting House Prices using Python Libraries

 I got to learn about the following:<br>
 - Python for loading and processing model data.<br>